RobinCaroff/workshop-kmp/codelab.md

 ```

 Positive
-: The keyword 'actual' corresponds to the 'expect' in the specific code.
+: The keyword `actual` corresponds to the `expect` in the specific code.

 In the Android main project "androidApp", update the MainActivity :

-Add a TextView in res/layout/activity_main.xml
+Add a TextView in `res/layout/activity_main.xml`

 ``` XML
 <?xml version="1.0" encoding="utf-8"?>